The following table lists the Extension Level Functions and their purpose.

 In Windows, SQLStatistics() returns index information on a specified table so you can read or update using a view on the table.
 User-defined index names, using ODBC grammar, which were specified to create the index are returned by SQLStatistics() as an index name if the index name is still defined in the DSN entry in the Registry (IndexName0-9).
-Using ODBC-style named indexes is not recommended, because it is deprecated.
-For details, see ODBC-Style Named Indexes (deprecated in 15.00).
+ODBC-style named indexes were removed in ODBC Driver for Teradata 16.20.

 The Teradata index names are returned instead if:

 For example, an index name MyIndex was used to create an index on table MyTable using ODBC grammar syntax.

 Internally, Teradata created the index MyTable001 for the table, but SQLStatistics() returns MyIndex as the index name instead of MyTable001 since the DSN entry contains this index name for MyTable.
 On all other PCs, MyTable001 is returned as the index name.

 |SQLTablePrivileges||Returns a list of tables and the privileges associated with each table.
 This is a Level 2 feature.

 ODBC Driver for Teradata returns the information as a result set on the specified hstmt.

 In the result set description are: